codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Introduction:

 Unlock the power of innovation around detecting if an image is a hot dog or a "not hot dog" just like Jian Yang from Silicon Valley using machine learning models on hugging face.

+[add YouTube embed or GIF here]

 To do this we will be using [Hugging Face](https://huggingface.co/), a community and platform that hosts a bunch of open source machine learning models, datasets, and more.

+Let's get started! 🌭

 ## Create a nothotdog directory: